unikraft/docs/content/en/blog/2022-08-20-unikraft-releases-phoebe.md

 In a future release, we intend to transition the x86 platform to a modular design comparable to the GICv2 / GICv3 drivers used on ARM and transparently use PICs **OR** APIC.
 However, this will require more extensive changes also for pure APIC operation (e.g., 256 trap vectors, support for I/O APIC, etc.).
+Finally, we intend to map the use of SMP against the internal scheduling system such that multi-threaded applications can offload work onto secondary cores.

 ### Paging support on arm64 according to VMSAv8-64